What is Serverless Computing? Exploring Azure Functions

 Azure Services based on Server-less Architecture

-Microsoft offers the below Azure services to facilitate on Serverless computing-
+Microsoft offers the below Azure services to facilitate Serverless computing-

 1. Serverless Coding

-Azure functions are event triggered piece of code with logic to perform a specific task by connecting to different Azure or third-party services.
-Compute power and resource is utilized only when the function executes.
+Azure functions are event-triggered pieces of code with logic to perform a specific task by connecting to different Azure or third-party services.
+Compute power and resources are utilized only when the function executes.
 We only need to pay per request to the function.

 2. Storage